scratchfoundation/scratch-resources/README.md

 * OriginalCards/: The Adobe Illustrator source files for the original set of Scratch 2.0 Getting Started Cards

 ### Workflow ###
-If you are comfortable with github, forking repositories, and making pull requests, you can fork this repository and submit a pull request with your translated files.
+**If you are comfortable with github**, forking repositories, and making pull requests, you can fork this repository and submit a pull request with your translated files.

 On github, translated files for publication should be put in the appropriate language directory within the `www` directory.
 The file also needs to have the same name as the original resource.
 For example, if you have a French translation of the
 Catch Game Cards from the Activity Cards set, you would add your PDF file to `/www/cards/fr` with the name `catchCards.pdf`.

-**If you're not comfortable with github etc.**, You can download source files you want to translate from https://resources.scratch.mit.edu/index.html.
+**If you're not comfortable with github**, You can download source files you want to translate from https://resources.scratch.mit.edu/index.html.
 When you have a finished PDF file, send the file (or a link to a shared folder) to translate@scratch.mit.edu.